oBaand/oBaand/README.md

-- 👋 Hi, I’m @oBaand
+- 👋 Hi, I’m @oBaand.
-- 👀 I’m interested in Estude and Programming for html and Python
+- 👀 I’m interested in Estude and Programming for html and Python.
-- ⚡ Fun fact: Games
+- ⚡ Fun fact: Estude books, fiction and fantasy.